 (i) thinking to test for it – as if you’re seeing a patient in a health setting like Australia or the UK where malaria is not endemic, you may well not think of it unless you’ve specifically asked for the exposure history

 (ii) falsely diagnosing malaria infection as the sole cause of a child’s illness in an endemic region.
-The latter is a common reason that bacteraemia and other causes of meningitis are missed in regions of the world where malaria is prevalent.
-Many children in these settings may have a low-level parasitaemia persistently present that may not be the cause of their clinical illness, and important empiric antimicrobials or further investigations are missed.
+The latter is a common reason that bacteraemia and other causes of meningitis are missed in regions where malaria is prevalent.
+Many children in these settings have a persistent low-level parasitaemia that may not be the cause of their clinical illness, and important empiric antimicrobials or further investigations are missed.

-Unfortunately, there is no one diagnostic test that can distinguish between parasitaemia causing clinical malaria, and a febrile illness due to another cause in a patient who also has asymptomatic parasitaemia.
+Unfortunately, no diagnostic test can distinguish between parasitaemia causing clinical malaria and a febrile illness due to another cause in a patient with asymptomatic parasitaemia.

 Until recently, clinical diagnosis was the prime method of diagnosing malaria.
 That is, a child presenting with a constellation of symptoms predictive of malaria in a malaria-endemic region was presumptively considered to have malaria.
-However, to improve diagnostic accuracy and prevent the promotion of artemisinin resistance by ensuring the rational use of anti-malarial medications, parasitological diagnosis is now essential.
+However, parasitological diagnosis is now essential to improve diagnostic accuracy and prevent the promotion of artemisinin resistance by ensuring the rational use of anti-malarial medications.

-The gold standard diagnosis remains microscopy, if staff and facilities are available to perform this.
-A thick blood film allows the presence and density (percentage of parasitized erythrocytes) to be confirmed, while the thin film determines the Plasmodium species.
-The sensitivity and specificity of these tests are laboratory-dependant, and relies on astute scientists being familiar with the laboratory diagnosis of malaria.
+The gold standard diagnosis remains microscopy if staff and facilities are available to perform this.
+A thick blood film confirms the presence and density (percentage of parasitized erythrocytes), while the thin film determines the Plasmodium species.
+The sensitivity and specificity of these tests are laboratory-dependent and rely on astute scientists being familiar with the laboratory diagnosis of malaria.

-Why do some guidelines tell me I need to do three separate tests?
+Why do I need to do three separate tests?

-A single negative blood film, or negative antigen test, does not completely exclude the diagnosis of malaria due to the imperfect nature of these tests.
+A single negative blood film, or negative antigen test, does not completely exclude malaria diagnosis due to the imperfect nature of these tests.
 Simultaneously, parasitaemia may be low, or antibiotics being taken for other reasons may have enough antimalarial activity to modify or suppress malaria symptoms and parasite load (this is particularly common with trimethoprim-sulfamethoxazole, tetracyclines and quinolones).
-A number of organizations, therefore, recommend repeating blood films with fever spikes (to correlate with schizont rupture) until a positive test is returned, or until 3 negative films are confirmed, in patients with a high pre-test probability.
-This is not necessary for patients in whom the diagnosis of malaria is unlikely.
+Several organizations, therefore, recommend repeating blood films with fever spikes (to correlate with schizont rupture) until a positive test is returned or until three negative films are confirmed in patients with a high pre-test probability.
+This is not necessary for patients in whom malaria diagnosis is unlikely.

-Importantly, peripheral films will not identify parasites which have sequestered (such as into the placenta in malaria in pregnancy, or deep into the capillary system of the brain in severe malaria), so bear in mind that the peripheral blood smear may reflect a low parasite density relative to the true parasite burden.
-P falciparum, P. malariae and P. knowlesi infect mature erythrocytes so tend to exhibit higher parasite densities; while P. vivax and P. ovale infect only young erythrocytes, so the parasite density for these species tends to be lower.
+Importantly, peripheral films will not identify parasites which have sequestered (such as into the placenta in malaria in pregnancy or deep into the capillary system of the brain in severe malaria), so bear in mind that the peripheral blood smear may reflect a low parasite density relative to the true parasite burden.
+P falciparum, P. malariae and P. knowlesi infect mature erythrocytes, exhibiting higher parasite densities, while P. vivax and P. ovale infect only young erythrocytes, so the parasite density for these species tends to be lower.

-Once a diagnosis of uncomplicated or severe malaria has been made and treatment commenced, serial blood smears need to be examined to monitor the parasitological response and ensure resolution of infection.
-If resources allow, this is usually performed daily until negative (or until day 7 if well enough for discharge prior to complete parasitaemia clearance).
+Once a diagnosis of uncomplicated or severe malaria has been made and treatment commenced, serial blood smears need to be examined to monitor the parasitological response and ensure the resolution of infection.
+If resources allow, this is usually performed daily until negative (or until day seven if well enough for discharge before complete parasitaemia clearance).
 In severe malaria, parasite density tends to be monitored more frequently (every 12 hours during the first 2-3 days).
 The mean time for parasite density clearance is 48-72 hours, although prolonged clearance times may occur in malaria acquired in SE Asia.

-Uncomplicated malaria can be treated orally, provided the child can tolerate oral therapy.
-An artemesin-based combination therapy (artemether+lumefantrine, known by the tradename ‘Coartem’) is the treatment of choice for uncomplicated malaria, with additional considerations:
+Uncomplicated malaria can be treated orally if the child tolerates oral therapy.
+An artemisinin-based combination therapy (artemether+lumefantrine, known by the tradename ‘Coartem’) is the treatment of choice for uncomplicated malaria, with additional considerations:

-- For P. vivax and P. ovale malaria: These species can exist as dormant parasites (hypnozoites) in the liver that can reactive and result in malaria relapses, so require concurrent treatment with primaquine (again, only after G6PD deficiency has been excluded).
-If the patient has G6PD deficiency, once again, call your friendly ID team for subspecialist advice.
+- For P. vivax and P. ovale malaria: These species can exist as dormant parasites (hypnozoites) in the liver that can result in malaria relapses, so they require concurrent treatment with primaquine (again, only after G6PD deficiency has been excluded).
+If the patient has G6PD deficiency, call your friendly ID team again for subspecialist advice.

-For the treatment of severe malaria, start parenteral therapy as soon as possible.
-Alongside managing the ABCDEFGs (particularly focusing on careful correction of fluid and glucose levels), commence parenteral Artesunate as soon as possible.
-For travelers from regions of Asia where resistance may be present (Thailand, Vietnam, Cambodia, Laos or Myanmar), combination therapy with IV artesunate + IV quinine is recommended (commencing each drug as quickly as they are available).
+When treating severe malaria, start parenteral therapy as soon as possible.
+Alongside managing the ABCDEFGs (particularly focusing on carefully correcting fluid and glucose levels), commence parenteral Artesunate as soon as possible.
+For travellers from regions of Asia where resistance may be present (Thailand, Vietnam, Cambodia, Laos or Myanmar), combination therapy with IV artesunate + IV quinine is recommended (commencing each drug as quickly as they are available).

 A call to action

 Ultimately, there is hope.
-The end is in sight and malaria eradication is possible.
+The end is in sight, and malaria eradication is possible.
 We had a great start with the Global Malaria Eradication Programme started in the 1950s, but the reality of the times prevented further success.
 Let’s not forget every child and family behind the statistics.
 Be outraged by the numbers but also encouraged by the wins.
 Keep talking about malaria.
 Encourage and support our global colleagues.
-Listen to their experiences, learn from them, and keep standing united together to eradicate Malaria.
+Listen to their experiences, learn from them, and unite to eradicate Malaria.

 What can you do today?

 Share the post.
 Encourage our global colleagues today – we stand with you #endmalaria #zeromalaria #drawtheline #zeromalariastartswithme #worldmalariaday.
 Remember Malaria!
-Listen to your patients, take a travel history, ensure you make referrals appropriately.
+Listen to your patients, take a travel history, and make referrals appropriately.
 Engage the ID team early if you are unsure!